 The term financial crisis is applied broadly to a variety of situations in which some financial assets suddenly lose a large part of their nominal value.
 In the 19th and early 20th centuries, many financial crises were associated with banking panics, and many recessions coincided with these panics.
 Other situations that are often called financial crises include stock market crashes and the bursting of other financial bubbles, currency crises, and sovereign defaults.

-- 1,930,111 all-time users
+- 3,245,344 all-time readers

 - 11 Amazing Examples of Disruptive Technology

-- Economists Top 100: From Paul Krugman to Michael Porter, These Are the Most Influential Economists in the World
+- Economists Top 100: From Joseph Stiglitz to Michael Porter, These Are the Most Influential Economists in the World